Why are HAP1 cells an ideal option for gene-edited cell line models?

 Our HAP1 cell line database represents the synergy of two great technologies - the amenability of human haploid HAP1s to gene editing and CRISPR-Cas9 technology.
 Haploid cells have a single copy of almost every human chromosome.
-HAP1 is a human near-haploid cell line derived from the male chronic myelogenous leukemia (CML) cell line KBM-7.
+HAP1 is a human near-haploid cell line derived from the chronic myelogenous leukemia (CML) cell line KBM-7.
 KBM-7 cells were derived from a male patient and lack a Y chromosome.
 Therefore, haploid HAP1 cells contain a single X chromosome.
-For more details on how the HAP1 cell line was created, please see the references tab.
+For more details on how the HAP1 cell line was created and their full genotype, please see the references tab.

 HAP1 cell line properties include: